 It is the computer system that integrates all of a companies transactional activities into one system.
 For a manufacturing company this is sales quotes and orders, work orders, purchasing, inventory control and invoicing.
 Perhaps accountancy should be included under the umbrella, but in the cloud world accountancy is normally provided by a generic accountancy system such as Xero.

-Why should a small company use a cloud ERP system?
+Why should small companies use cloud ERP ?

 Many small companies start by using an accountancy system because they need to do their tax returns.
 If starting now, they will typically start with a cloud accounts system.